blitz305/Bioinfo-SMU/README.md

 # Bioinfo-SMU
-MIscellaneous and useful learning materials for Bioinformatics-ers in Southern Medical University.
+Miscellaneous and useful learning materials for Bioinformatics-ers in Southern Medical University.